Syllabus

 Technical Requirements:

 -A digital camera with usb cable to connect to computer usb port or a card reader, connected to your usb port (preferred).
+Newer phone cameras post iPhone 11 can work well for this class.

 -A reliable internet connection from home.
 A broadband connection is imperative